elastic/e2e-testing/e2e/README.md

 >Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
 Each keyword is translated to many spoken languages.
 Most lines in a Gherkin document start with one of the keywords.

-The key part here is **executable specifications**: we will be able to automate the verification of the spefications anf potentially get a coverage of these specs.
+The key part here is **executable specifications**: we will be able to automate the verification of the specifications and potentially get a coverage of these specs.

 ### Godog: Cucumber for Golang